Global Market Comments

 So I get a lot of information about the firm far above and beyond the normal effluent of the media and stock analysts.
 That’s why Apple has become a favorite target of my Trade Alerts over the years.

-The good news is that iPhone sales are subject to a fairly reliable cycle.
+The good news is that iPhone sales are subject to a fairly predictable cycle.
 Apple launches a major new iPhone every other fall.
 The share price peaks shortly after that.
 The odd years see minor upgrades, not generational changes.

 But Apple is a much bigger company this time around, and well-established cycles tend to bring in diminishing returns.
 It’s like watching the declining peaks of a bouncing rubber ball.